ucsb-cs148-w24/project-pj09-liveordie/team/AI_CODING.md

 I used Gemini Advanced to generate a tile map.
 The results were some high-quality concept pictures, but that wasn't my goal.
 Most of the AI generation (DALLE3, Midjourney, Stable Diffusion, Adobe Firefly) on the market wouldn't work.
 They either missed certain keywords top-down/2d/pixel/tile-map, or got those right with an artistic style that would not fit.

 #### Baige
+I used OpenAI, including ChatGPT and Dalle3 to generate C# scripts and relative images in our game.
+Since none of us in our team is good at art, and I mainly came up with the background story and the introduction part of the game, I used Dalle3 to generate images visualizing my story.
+During the process, I did nothing about technology but describing my demand to AI.
+First of all, it creates some images that are indeed related to my background.
+However, it does not meet my prefections.
+Then, I keep pointing out the places I wanted that to improve.
+After a few times, I found that those images provided by AI are not only as same as what I want, but also out of my expectation.
+In general, I was shocked by the maturity of the AI nowadays.
+Although it may not be able to achieve our requirements at the first time, I firmly believe that it could make it with more detailed descriptions.
+In the future, we shuold use AI to help us accomplish our goals.

 #### Cindy